ankaAR/bestiario5e/_creatures/oreioth.md

 ***Grim Harvest.*** Once per turn when Oreioth kills one or more creatures with a spell of 1st level or higher, he regains hit points equal to twice the spell's level.

-***Spellcasting.*** Oreioth is a 6th-level spellcaster.
+***Lanzamiento de conjuros.*** Oreioth is a 6th-level spellcaster.
 His spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
 He has the following wizard spells prepared:

-* Cantrips (at will): chill touch, minor illusion, prestidigitation, shocking grasp
+* Trucos (a voluntad): chill touch, minor illusion, prestidigitation, shocking grasp

 * 1st level (4 slots): false life, mage armor, magic missile, ray of sickness